 Looking for companionship and non-medical home care services in the Chicagoland area?
 Companions for Seniors would be happy to help.

-Our mission is to provide seniors with a higher quality of life, while also offering respite and peace of mind for a family caregiver who might need some support.
+At Companions for Seniors, our mission is to provide Chicago’s elderly with a higher quality of life, while also offering respite and peace of mind for those busy family caregivers who might need some support.

-Our companions help stimulate our clients physically, mentally, emotionally, and spiritually, empowering them to live an active and enriched lifestyle.
+Our companions help stimulate our clients physically, mentally, emotionally, and spiritually, empowering them to live an active and enriched lifestyle from the comfort and safety of home.
 We’re locally owned in the Chicago area, with clients in the city and suburbs.

-If you have any questions about finding the right care for your loved one – or taking care of yourself as a family caregiver – we’d love to help out.
-Drop us a line today to get the conversation started!
+If you have any questions about finding the right care for your loved one – or taking care of yourself as a family caregiver – we’d love to help out as we enter 2021.
+Give us a call at 866-910-9020 or contact us online today to get the conversation started!